Padma Shumsher Jung Bahadur Rana: Retirement

-His liberal views and acts of reformation had led him to be threatened by his own family and hence, fearing for his life, he left for India on March 1, 1948 under the pretext of having a medical examination.
-There he met Indian president Jawaharlal Nehru, who encouraged him to establish democracy in Nepal, but he decided to stay in India and not risk himself by returning to Nepal.
-He officially resigned from his position on 28 April, 1948.
+His liberal views and acts of reformation had led him to be threatened by his own family and hence, fearing for his life, he left for India on 1 March 1948 under the pretext of having a medical examination.
+There he met Indian prime minister Jawaharlal Nehru, who encouraged him to establish democracy in Nepal, but he decided to stay in India and not risk himself by returning to Nepal.
+He officially resigned from his position on 28 April 1948.
 Only after the fall of the Rana regime in 1951, did he occasionally visit Nepal.
 He remained in Calcutta until his death in 1961.